91原创

 When it comes to the environment, leadership is cognizant "these are far-reaching issues and change doesn鈥檛 come without a cost."

-Environment Canada officials confirmed they were on-site last month to investigate.
+Environment Canada officials confirmed they were on-site in late 2024 to investigate.

 "Environment and Climate Change Canada (ECCC) takes pollution incidents and threats to the environment very seriously," according to an emailed response to questions about the compost operation.